These are full wheatstone bridge strain gauges - note the production quality of the old version (top right) vs mine

 This shorts the circuit and drops resistance below spec.

-I found that low resistance isn’t just “too little power = not cutting the NiCr” it’s driven by the combination of pulse rate + power (certain settings behave like a bad frequency window).
+I found that low resistance isn’t just “too little power = not cutting the NiCr”, faults are often caused by minimal pulse overlap

 Used this insight to avoid the short circuits and get clean, repeatable cuts.